fuzziqersoftware/newserv/README.md

     * `$playrec <name>`: Play a battle recording.
 This command creates a spectator team immediately but the replay does not start automatically, to give other players a chance to join.
 To start the battle replay within the spectator team, run `$playrec` again (with no name).
 There is a bug in Dolphin that makes this command unstable in emulation (see the "Battle records" section above).

 * Cheat mode commands
-    * `$cheat` (game server only): Enable or disable cheat mode for the current game.
+    * `$cheat` (non-proxy only): Enable or disable cheat mode for the current game.
 All other cheat mode commands do nothing if cheat mode is disabled.
 By default, cheat mode is off in new games but can be enabled; there is an option in config.json that allows you to disable cheat mode entirely, or set it to on by default in new games.
-Cheat mode is always enabled on the proxy server, unless cheat mode is disabled on the entire server.
+Cheat mode is always enabled on the proxy, unless cheat mode is disabled on the entire server.
     * `$infhp`: Enable or disable infinite HP mode.
 Applies to only you; does not affect other players.
 When enabled, one-hit KO attacks will still kill you, but on most versions of the game (not DCv1, GC US 1.2, or GC JP 1.5), the server will automatically revive you if you die.
 On all versions except GC US 1.2 and GC JP 1.5, infinite HP also automatically cures status ailments.
     * `$inftp`: Enable or disable infinite TP mode.
 Applies to only you; does not affect other players.
     * `$warpme <floor-id>` (or `$warp <floor-id>`): Warp yourself to the given floor.
     * `$warpall <floor-id>`: Warp everyone in the game to the given floor.
-You must be the leader to use this command, unless you're on the proxy server.
+You must be the leader to use this command, unless you're on the proxy.
     * `$next`: Warp yourself to the next floor.
     * `$item <desc>` (or `$i <desc>`): Create an item. `desc` may be a description of the item (e.g. "Hell Saber +5 0/10/25/0/10") or a string of hex data specifying the item code.
 Item codes are 16 hex bytes; at least 2 bytes must be specified, and all unspecified bytes are zeroes.
-If you are on the proxy server, you must not be using Blue Burst for this command to work.
+If you are on the proxy, you must not be using Blue Burst for this command to work.
 On the game server, this command works for all versions.
-    * `$unset <index>` (game server only): In an Episode 3 battle, removes one of your set cards from the field. `<index>` is the index of the set card as it appears on your screen - 1 is the card next to your SC's icon, 2 is the card to the right of 1, etc. This does not cause a Hunters-side SC to lose HP, as they normally do when their items are destroyed.
+    * `$unset <index>` (non-proxy only): In an Episode 3 battle, removes one of your set cards from the field. `<index>` is the index of the set card as it appears on your screen - 1 is the card next to your SC's icon, 2 is the card to the right of 1, etc. This does not cause a Hunters-side SC to lose HP, as they normally do when their items are destroyed.
-    * `$dropmode [mode]` (proxy server): Change the way item drops behave in the current game, if you are not on BB.
-Unlike the game server version of this command, using this on the proxy server requires cheats to be enabled.
+    * `$dropmode [mode]` (proxy only): Change the way item drops behave in the current game, if you are not on BB.
+Unlike the game server version of this command, using this on the proxy requires cheats to be enabled.
 This works by intercepting the drop requests sent to and from the leader.
 (So, if you are the leader and not using server drop mode on the remote server, it affects the entire game; otherwise, it affects only items generated by your actions.) `mode` can be `none` (no drops), `default` (normal drops), or `proxy` (use newserv's drop tables instead of the remote server's).
 If `mode` is not given, tells you the current drop mode without changing it.

 * Aesthetic commands
     * `$event <event>`: Set the current holiday event in the current lobby.
 Holiday events are documented in the "Using $event" item in the information menu.
-If you're on the proxy server, this applies to all lobbies and games you join, but only you will see the new event - other players will not.
+If you're on the proxy, this applies to all lobbies and games you join, but only you will see the new event - other players will not.
-    * `$allevent <event>` (game server only): Set the current holiday event in all lobbies.
+    * `$allevent <event>` (non-proxy only): Set the current holiday event in all lobbies.
     * `$song <song-id>` (Episode 3 only): Play a specific song in the current lobby.

-* Administration commands (game server only)
+* Administration commands (non-proxy only)
     * `$ann <message>`: Send an announcement message.
 The message is sent as temporary on-screen text to all players in all games and lobbies.
 On BB, the message appears in the scrolling top bar.
     * `$ann!`, `$ann?`, `$ann?!`: Same as `$ann`, but with `?`, omits the sender's name, and with `!`, sends the message as a Simple Mail message instead of on-screen text.
     * `$silence <identifier>`: Silence a player (remove their ability to chat) or unsilence a player.
 The identifier may be the player's name or Guild Card number.